sparkbox/bouncy-ball/contributing.md

 ## Updating Dependencies

 1. Animation examples using a library have a downloaded copy of the library in their folder.
 To update it, replace it with a newer version of the file and rename it accordingly.
-2. Other JavaScript dependencies are declared in `packaged.json`.
-They use Snowpack to generate ES6 modules bundles which are saved in `site/web_modules`.
+2. Other JavaScript dependencies are declared in `package.json`.
+They use `esinstall` to generate ES6 modules bundles which are saved in `site/web_modules`.
 To update them:
     - Install the updated version of the package: `npm i package@x.x.x`
+      - Ensure the package is listed [in the esinstall config in `package.json`](https://github.com/sparkbox/bouncy-ball/blob/6241868ac2cedf8523558856b62cf16e6ebb2ac7/package.json#L45), if it isn't already.
-    - Rebuild the dependencies with Snowpack: `npm run build`
+    - Rebuild the dependencies with `esinstall`: `npm run build`
     - Test the functionality and check the files into version control.
 3. Dependencies with custom builds are kept in `site/vendor_custom`.
 To update these, browse to the URL at the top of the file, regenerate the code snippet, and paste it over the existing snippet.